-Jack is blue and has a black band on his right leg.
+Jack is blue and has no leg band.

 For the first seven years, male Satin Bowerbirds look exactly the same as females.
 After this point, they develop full blue plumage to tell the females they're ready to mate.
 Jack was already blue when he arrived from the wild in 2000 – so that makes him over twenty years old!

 Some of the bowers you can see in the gallery were made by Jack.
 These impressive stick archways are not nests or houses, but displays for attracting female bowerbirds.
 To woo a potential mate, he decorates the ground around the bower with blue objects – even odd-looking human things like pen lids or bottle caps.
 When a female approaches, Jack does a funny song and dance in his bower to impress her.
 You have the best chance of seeing him dance in spring, when the bowerbirds are ready to breed.

 Errol is blue and has an orange band on his left leg.

 Errol was only a few months old when he came to the museum in 2004.
 In 2011 he began to turn blue and now competes with Jack for man of the house!
 Before he learned to build his own bowers, Errol practiced repairing and dancing in one of Jack's.

 Like all bowerbirds in the Forest Gallery, Errol loves to hang out at the bird feeders and snack on fruit and mealworms, and occasionally the plants!